-This activity was approved by HUD in FY 2020; however, the onset of COVID-19 at the beginning of the fiscal year made implementation of the activity, which incorporates work preferences, infeasible due to the large number of applicants and residents who lost employment.
+This activity was approved by HUD in FY 2020; however, the continued impact of the COVID-19 pandemic made implementation of the activity during the fiscal year, which incorporates work preferences, infeasible due to the large number of applicants and residents who lost employment.
 A firm implementation timetable will be established in future Annual Plans.